mapmeld/mapplz-ruby/README.md

 ## Export HTML and GeoJSON

-Currently you can output the data as GeoJSON:
+You can output the data anytime as GeoJSON:

 ```
 @mapper = MapPLZ.new